Gamla: Hellenistic and Hasmonean periods

 The site became host to a Seleucid fort during the Syrian Wars (3rd century BCE), before later developing into a civilian settlement from the last quarter of the 2nd century BCE.
-In 81 BCE, it became a part of the Hasmonean state, according to Josephus, in The War of the Jews after Alexander Jannaeus captured it from the Seleucid ruler Demetrius Eucaerus.
+In 81 BCE, it became a part of the Hasmonean state, according to Josephus, in The Jewish War after Alexander Jannaeus captured it from the Seleucid ruler Demetrius Eucaerus.